stanwood/handbook/README.md

 ### Background

-We try to minimize the accounting overhead of traveling as much as possible.
+We try to minimise the accounting overhead of traveling as much as possible.

-Because invoices for flights are issued to the travel - not the company - this creates an accounting nightmare.
+Because invoices for flights are issued to the traveler - not the company - this creates an accounting nightmare.

 The bank or credit card statement just says "123.24€ Lufthansa".
-Then the hunt for the receipts beginns.
+Then the hunt for the receipts begins.

 So we turn this around.
-The person who get's the invoice pays themselve and then expenses.
+The person who get's the invoice pays themselves and then expenses with the invoice.

 ### Booking process

-All travels are organized in Trello.
+All travels are organised in Trello.

 1. When we need a travel, we create a card in "Planing".
-2. We add location, attendees, dates and required actions in a checklist and assign who is responsible for it.
+2. Add a location, attendees, dates and required actions in a checklist and assign who is responsible for it.
-3. As soon as everything is booked, Office manager moves the card to "Booked"
+3. As soon as everything is booked, our office manager moves the card to "Booked"
-4. After the event, the main attendee writes a quick summary (optional) and moves to "Done"
+4. After the event, the main attendee writes a quick summary (optional) and moves to "Done".

-Then add your flight times to the holiday calendar with "{my name} {flight number}", in order for the organizers see your flight times.
+Then add your flight times to the holiday calendar with "{my name} {flight number}", in order for the organisers see your flight times.

 ### Hotels